sandeeprawat/decks/README.md

 ## Getting Started

 1. Click "[use this template]" to create a new site.
-2. Update the content of `slides/Slides.md` with your own presentation.
+2. Update the content of existing presentations or create new ones in the `slides/` folder.
+3. Modify `slides/index.html` to reflect your presentation collection.

 ## Custom Themes